-Ahoy HeySummiteers!
-Welcome to Customer Spotlight #5, where we feature all the ways HeySummit has been used and loved by YOU.
-Here At HeySummit, we're always looking for new ways to help you make the best of your summits.
-Today, we're featuring Doc Williams, Founder of Brand Factory Inc. Read on and get inspired 🏔️
+Here at HeySummit, we're always looking for new ways to help you make the best of your summits.
+We're doing our best to feature all the ways HeySummit has been used and loved by our community of users.
+In this post, we're featuring Doc Williams, Founder of Brand Factory Inc. Read on and get inspired 🏔️

 Doc, the founder of Brand Factory Inc., is no ordinary HeySummiteer.
 With a company that focuses on building signature products for brands, he's found a way to distinguish himself and market his services in such a unique way that instead of having to reach out to potential clients, they reach out to him.